-Local air quality can seriously affect your immediate and long term health.
-And like the weather, the EPA notes, the weather, it can fluctuate frequently.
+Local air quality can seriously affect your immediate and long-term health.
+And, like the weather, the EPA notes, it can fluctuate frequently.
 The Air Quality Index (AQI) is used by EPA to make air quality easy for the public to access and understand.

 AQI is an index used to report the current air quality condition.
 It provides people with a snapshot of how clean or how polluted that air is, as well as associated health risks.

-Checking the AQI is a frequent practice in some cities, and during certain seasons or weather.
+Checking the AQI is a frequent practice in some cities and during certain seasons or weather conditons.
 AQI helps us better plan our outdoor activities.

-The U.S. EPA tracks five major air pollutants regulated by the Clean Air Act.
-These pollutants include ground-level ozone, particle or particulate matter pollution, carbon monoxide, sulphur dioxide and nitrogen dioxide.
-To help protect public health, EPA has established national air quality standards for each of the five toxin categories.
+The U.S. Environmental Protection Agency (EPA) tracks five major air pollutants regulated by the Clean Air Act.
+These pollutants include ground-level ozone, particle or particulate matter pollution, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+To help protect public health, the EPA has established national air quality standards for each of the five toxin categories.
 Among these pollutants, ground-level ozone and airborne particles represent the greatest risks to human health in the United States.